prathameshh27/StoreMonitoring/README.md

 The function iterates over all the operating hours of the store and identifies the relevant operating intervals.
 It then checks for overlaps between operating hours and the input interval.
 You will see this message before the loop starts - `Below are the Operating hours for the store:  2311272071941344516`

-Let us relate this with the console logs:
+Let us relate this to the console logs:
-At this point, We have the very 1st interval / operation hours in local time.
+At this point, We have the very 1st interval/operation hours in local time.
-This is skipped due to detection of invalid interval.
-Function moves to next interval.
+This is skipped due to the detection of invalid intervals.
+The function moves to the next interval.
-The function gets the day and identifies the exact operating interval from the past which can be seen in the console as below:
+The function gets the day and identifies the exact operating interval from the past which can be seen in the console below:

 `
 Day of the week: 2